serverlessworkflow/specification/specification/README.md

 - Use a combination of name and id properties

 Events can be produced during state transitions.
-The "produceEvent" property allows you to reference one of the defined 'produce' events in the workflow [events definitions](#Event-Definition).
+The "produceEvent" property allows you to reference one of the defined 'produced' events in the workflow [events definitions](#Event-Definition).
 It also allows you to select part of states data to be sent as the event payload.

 #### Restricting Transitions based on state output